-At the heart of the River Monitoring program, volunteers visit their adopted sites monthly to test water quality conditions and record their observations.
-In addition, to routinely measuring many water quality parameters (water temperature, dissolved oxygen, pH, turbidity, and conductivity) volunteers monitor for the presence of sensitive and invasive species, and occasionally test for bacteria, nutrients, and toxic metals.
+At the heart of the River Monitoring program are volunteers, who visit their adopted sites monthly to test water quality conditions and record their observations.
+In addition to routinely measuring many water quality parameters (water temperature, dissolved oxygen, pH, turbidity, and conductivity), volunteers monitor for the presence of sensitive and invasive species, and occasionally test for bacteria, nutrients, and toxic metals.
 The program is based on the scientifically-credible Quality Assurance Program Plan approved by the Regional Water Quality Control Board.

 Thank You River Monitors!
 You are the Key to our Successful Program.

 River Monitors are community members who have become trained in water quality sampling and participate in monthly sampling occasions.
 These incredible volunteers range from high school students to senior citizens, dedicating nine months of their time and energy to the river.
 With more than 40 active River Monitors, SYRCL is able to monitor conditions at 35 stations throughout the Yuba watershed.
 River Monitors commonly report that their contributions to the program are a rewarding form of volunteerism.
 Many River Monitors have been with the program since its inception.

 Want to explore the Yuba River Watershed while making a difference?